lukexor/tetanes/README.md

 This will install the `RustyNES` binary to your `cargo` bin directory located at either `$HOME/.cargo/bin/` on a Unix-like platform or `%USERPROFILE%\.cargo\bin` on Windows.

-As long as that bin location is in your '$PATH' variable as outlined in the Rust installation, you should be able to start up a game ROM following the usage below.
+As long as that bin location is in your `$PATH` variable as outlined in the Rust installation, you should be able to start up a game ROM following the usage below.

 # Usage